 Top Places to Visit on your Udaipur Two Day Trip

 If you’re short of time and have not more than 48 hours, it will be possible for you to easily cover the following places.
 They’re some of the best in the lake city of Udaipur –

-The City Palace is located on the banks of Lake Pichola and a must include in your Udaipur two day trip itinerary.
-It offers stunning architecture, postcard-like views of Lake Pichola and history of the royal family.
+The City Palace is located on the banks of Lake Pichola, and is a must include in your Udaipur two day trip itinerary.
+It offers stunning architecture, postcard-like views of Lake Pichola and the history of the royal family.

-The palace has numerous rooms, hallways and is filled with artefacts.
-It’s best to hire a guide to help you make sense of it all or you may opt for the audio guide as an alternative.
+The palace has numerous rooms and hallways and is filled with artefacts.
+It’s best to hire a guide to help you make sense of it all, or you may opt for the audio guide as an alternative.

 Adults: 30 INR